-We also have some great examples of how people have gone about blocking off the crawl spaces behind their TV which can be especially dangerous for a curious bunny.
+We also have some notable examples of how people have gone about blocking off the crawl spaces behind their TV which can be especially dangerous for a curious bunny.

-Lastly, take a look at some ingenious ways people have found to keep phone and laptop charges safe while still being able to use them.
+Lastly, we look at some ingenious ways people have found to keep phone and laptop charges safe while still using them.

-So, don't take the chance, learn how other bunny parents get this important bunny proofing job done correctly so you can relax with your bunny roaming freely without having to unplug everything first.
+So, do not take the chance, learn how other bunny parents get this important bunny proofing job done correctly so you can relax with your bunny roaming freely without having to unplug everything first.